eleda77/eleda77.github.io/docs/vocab_list.md

 **macaronic** - denoting language containing words or inflections from one language introduced into the context of another

 **mahout** - a person who works with, rides, and tends an elephant (regional)

+**marrow** - a white-fleshed green-skinned gourd, which is eaten as a vegetable

 **martlet** - a mythical bird without feet that never roosts from the moment of its drop-birth until its death fall